knoxite/website/content/docs/storage-backends/content.md

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_apppassword_step2.png">}}

 If you want to save your knoxite repository to a directory, now is the time to create the path.

-Next, you have to get the WebDav-URL of your NextCloud Instance and modify the url a bit.
+Next, you have to get the WebDAV-URL of your Nextcloud Instance and modify the url a bit.
 Go to your file overview and click on the settings-button in the bottom left.
-A menu containing the WebDav-URL should appear:
+A menu containing the WebDAV-URL should appear:

 {{<lbimg src="/images/backends/owncloud_nextcloud/nextcloud_webdav_path.png">}}

-Copy the WebDav-URL and modify it by the following rules:
+Copy the WebDAV-URL and modify it by the following rules:

 - replace the `http`/`https` with `webdav`/`webdavs`
 - add your username and your password to the path
 - add the subdirectory to the path, if you want

 ```
 webdavs://user:password@knoxitecloud.com/remote.php/webdav/path/to/repo